-- 29. A student who, over a minimum period of four years of full-time study, has gained 540 credits, of which at least 300 credits were gained during an approved two year Master in Chemistry programme involving Honours modules worth at least 300 credits, or who has gained the same number of credits over a minimum period of five years, including an approved three year Honours Master in Chemistry programme, and has satisfied the appropriate Board(s) of Examiners, shall be eligible for the award of a Master in Chemistry degree with Honours. - 30.
-A student who, over a minimum period of five years of full-time study, has gained 600 credits, of which at least 360 credits were gained during an approved three year Master in Physics programme involving Honours modules worth at least 330 credits, and has satisfied the appropriate Board(s) of Examiner(s), shall be eligible for the award of a Master in Physics degree with Honours in the subject(s) of that programme. - 31.
-A student who, over a minimum period of five years of full-time study, has gained 540 credits, of which at least 300 credits were gained during an approved three year programme, involving Honours modules worth at least 210 credits and 60 credits gained during an Integrated Year Abroad, and has satisfied the appropriate Board(s) of Examiners, shall be eligible for the award of an Honours degree with Integrated Year Abroad in the subject(s) of that programme. - 32.
-A student who, over a minimum period of four years of full-time study, has gained 480 credits, of which at least 240 credits, including 210 at Honours level, were gained in the final two years as part of a degree programme approved by the Dean(s) but not listed in the Regulations, and has satisfied the appropriate Board(s) of Examiners, shall be eligible for the award of a General Honours degree. - 33.
+- 31. A student who, over a minimum period of four years of full-time study, has gained 480 credits, of which at least 240 credits, including 210 at Honours level, were gained in the final two years as part of a degree programme approved by the Dean(s) but not listed in the Regulations, and has satisfied the appropriate Board(s) of Examiners, shall be eligible for the award of a General Honours degree. - 32.
 There shall be three grades of Honours determined by performance in the Honours 3000 and 4000 level modules taken in the Honours Programme: First Class, Second Class, which shall be divided into II(1) and II(2), and Third Class.
 The names of candidates who are deemed by examiners to be worthy of Honours shall be published in alphabetical order.
-Boards of Examiners involving one or more Modern Languages shall be empowered to award a distinction in the spoken language(s). - 34.
+Boards of Examiners involving one or more Modern Languages shall be empowered to award a distinction in the spoken language(s). - 33.
 A student who fails the assessment of an Honours module may be reassessed by such means as the Board of Examiners may decide is appropriate, subject to the student's having received a Certificate of Due Performance.
-The Honours classification shall be based on the grades achieved in the assessment for each module, but not in any re-assessment. - 35.
-A student who, owing to medically certified illness or other serious cause, cannot complete the assessment for a module may be assessed by such means as the Board of Examiners shall determine. - 36.
-Admission to the final year of an Honours programme in a subject shall be at the discretion of the Board of Examiners in that subject. - 37.
-The Senatus Academicus shall, on the recommendation of the appropriate Faculty Council, approve the list of Honours degree Programmes available in each Faculty. - 38.
-The Faculty Council shall approve, for each Honours degree programme:- - (a) any prerequisites for admission to the programme in addition to those general prerequisites stated in the Regulations; - (b) the modules, both obligatory and optional, which are available within that programme; - (c) amendments to the programme for students who spend part of the programme following an approved course of studies in another institution. - 39.
-No student may enter an Honours programme who does not have the prerequisites for that programme, save with permission of the Head(s) of School(s) concerned; the prescribed grades for those prerequisites at 2000 level may not normally be gained through re-assessment.
+The Honours classification shall be based on the grades achieved in the assessment for each module, but not in any re-assessment. - 34.
+A student who, owing to medically certified illness or other serious cause, cannot complete the assessment for a module may be assessed by such means as the Board of Examiners shall determine. - 35.
+Admission to the final year of an Honours programme in a subject shall be at the discretion of the Board of Examiners in that subject. - 36.
+The Senatus Academicus shall, on the recommendation of the appropriate Faculty Council, approve the list of Honours degree Programmes available in each Faculty. - 37.
+The Faculty Council shall approve, for each Honours degree programme:- - (a) any prerequisites for admission to the programme in addition to those general prerequisites stated in the Regulations; - (b) the modules, both obligatory and optional, which are available within that programme; - (c) amendments to the programme for students who spend part of the programme following an approved course of studies in another institution. - 38.
+No student may enter an Honours programme who does not have the prerequisites for that programme, save with permission of the Head(s) of School(s) concerned.